 - We suggest avoiding busy patterns.
 If you want to have a pattern, use a simple design.

-- Solid colors photograph much better than patterns.
+- Solid colors photograph much better than patterns, in our opinion.

 - Siblings do not need to match, but pick colors in the same tonal range. (shades of blue.)

 - If you like deeper tones, keep with deeper tones.
 Do not have someone in light tones and someone in dark tones.